-Eurozone countries could face a sovereign debt crisis, which could lead to the reintroduction of national currencies or, in circumstances, particularly dire abandonment of the Euro.
-The departure or risk of departure from the Eurozone by one or more Eurozone countries abandonment of the Euro as a currency could have major negative effects on the underlying investment funds as well as on the ability of the counterparties of the Fund to fulfil their obligations.
+Eurozone countries could face a sovereign debt crisis, which could lead to the reintroduction of national currencies or, in particularly dire circumstances, the abandonment of the Euro.
+The departure or risk of departure from the Eurozone by one or more Eurozone countries the or abandonment of the Euro as a currency could have major negative effects on the underlying investment funds as well as on the ability of the counterparties of the Fund to fulfil their obligations.
 In addition, countries may impose capital controls which could impact the ability of an underlying investment fund to repatriate the proceeds of its portfolio.
 Moreover, legal uncertainty may render hedging arrangements ineffective.